desertwitch/mirrorshuttle/README.md

     mirrorshuttle --mode=init --mirror=/mnt/user/incoming --target=/mnt/user

 The above command mirrors the `/mnt/user` structure into their staging location.
-Content is added to the mirror structure daily, and so a periodic cron job runs:
+New content is added there daily, and so a periodic cron job is set up to run:

     mirrorshuttle --mode=move --mirror=/mnt/user/incoming --target=/mnt/user

-Whenever the cron job runs, any new content is moved to the respective locations.
+Whenever the cron job runs, any new content is moved to the respective location.

+If the `--target` location never changes outside of mirrorshuttle's operation, normally no `--mode=init` would need to be run again (after the first time).

-The user does an occasional cleanup within the archival site directly and hence runs the initialization command (again) after finishing their cleanup:
+But, the user does an occasional cleanup within their archival site directly and hence runs the initialization command (again) after finishing their cleanup:

     mirrorshuttle --mode=init --mirror=/mnt/user/incoming --target=/mnt/user

-They might even run this command as part of their cron job, after the respective `--mode=move` operation, to ensure that their mirror structure is always up to date.
+They could also run this command as part of their cron job, after the respective `--mode=move` operation, ensuring that their mirror folder is always up to date.

 They understand that if folders were removed in the `--target` structure, and `--mode=init` was not run again before the next `--mode=move`, any removed folders would be re-created.
-This is why `--target` locations should remain stable and not be modified without a follow-up re-running of `--mode=init`.
+This is why `--target` locations should remain static and not be modified without a follow-up re-running of `--mode=init`.

 #### DESIGN CHOICES AND LIMITATIONS